The Quiet American (1958 film): Plot

 In 1952 Saigon, the body of Alden Pyle, a young American, is found dead near a river during the Chinese New Year celebration.
 Thomas Fowler, a British journalist, had invited Pyle to his flat.
 Inspector Vigot, who is investigating the drowning murder of Pyle, interrogates Fowler, who declines to verify whether Pyle and Fowler's former Vietnamese lover, Phuong, were engaged.
 At a morgue, Fowler identifies the corpse is indeed Pyle.
 As Fowler recollects, a flashback occurs.

 Months ago, Pyle had first met Fowler and Phuong inside a hotel lobby where they discuss the ongoing Indochina War.
 Pyle invites Fowler and Phuong to the Rendez-Vous restaurant where he dances with Phoung and meets her sister.
-A week later, Fowler travels up north as advised by his contact Dominquez.
+A week later, Fowler travels up north as advised by his contact Dominguez.
 There, Fowler learns not only Pyle has allied with General Thé, a renegade commander leading the "Third Force", but that Pyle also intends to marry Phuong.
 Fowler himself is a married man, but cannot marry Phuong until he divorces his wife.
 When he leaves, Fowler receives a telegram from London, stating he has been promoted as a chief foreign editor.

 Two weeks later, Fowler returns to Saigon and learns Pyle is importing plastics.
 At Fowler's flat, Pyle tells Phuong about his intent to marry her, with translation help from Fowler.
 When Pyle leaves, Fowler writes a letter to his wife, requesting a divorce.
 Days later, after Fowler and other journalists interview a Caodai military commander, he helps Pyle ride back to Saigon.
 When Fowler's car runs out of fuel, he and Pyle find shelter at a watchtower with two Vietnamese sentries.
 Before long, the watchtower is bombed by the Communists and Fowler is hit in the ankle as they hide under fire in a rice paddy.